View Locations

 BXO (Balanitis Xerotica Obliterans)

-Balanitis xerotica obliterans (BXO) is a chronic, progressive, and sclerosing inflammatory foreskin disease of unknown cause.
+Balanitis xerotica obliterans (BXO) is a chronic, progressive, and sclerosing inflammatory disease of the foreskin of unknown cause.
 BXO will produce scars and cracks.
-The BXO is very common in diabetics.
+BXO is very common in people with diabetes.

 Treatment

 Treatment of the cracks is medical (antifungal, antibiotics and steroids) and surgical (dorsal slit, preputioplasty or circumcision).
-Control of sugar in diabetes patients is critical to managing the above treatment.
+Control of blood sugar in patients with diabetes is critical to managing the above treatment.

 Phimosis and Cracks

-If cracks of foreskin are associated with tight foreskin (condition called phimosis).
+If cracks of the foreskin are associated with a tight foreskin (a condition called phimosis).

 The treatment of phimosis depends on several factors, including age and the degree of tightness.
 Here are the available options:

-If cracks of foreskin are associated with diseased foreskin called a condition called BXO, person will need circumcision and biopsy of foreskin.
+If cracks of the foreskin are associated with diseased foreskin, called a condition called BXO, the person will need circumcision and biopsy of the foreskin.

 Our Services